Leonardo-Boss/suckless-site/st.suckless.org/patches/solarized_color_scheme.md

 Description
 -----------

-[Solarized][1] is a color scheme by Ethan Schoonover and exists in a dark and a light variant.
+[Solarized][1] is a color scheme by Ethan Schoonover which exists in a dark and a light variant.
 These patches make the solarized colors available on st.